 We met at my first real, adult scale job.
-He was one of the celebrated computer engineers at our mutual company when I was a young get-er-done technician in the R&D lab.
+He was one of the celebrated computer engineers at our company when I was a young get-er-done technician in the R&D lab.
 I got to build whatever our brain trust designed.
 Something about our personalities meshed and a very long and diverse friendship took root.

-We pranked each other.
 We backpacked together.
-We jury-rigged broken camping gear and fought with nasty surprise weather together.
-We dodged at least one bear (whoops – excuse us sir as we quietly leave) and mastered the art of ground navigation with a compass and topographical map.
+We jury-rigged broken camping gear, consumed lots and lots of firewood talking about stuff into the late-dark sky hours and fought nasty surprise weather together.
+We dodged at least one bear (whoops – excuse us sir as we quietly retreat) and mastered the art of ground navigation with a compass and topographical map.

 We corrected each other’s memories and reminded each other of stories long forgotten.
 He also told me that over the years, his family still can’t have french toast for breakfast without reviewing the memories of when Gary was hanging around.